ujjalmaji/elliptic_transaction_detection_TGNN/README.md

-# Robust Fraud Detection in Bitcoin Networks via Temporal Graph Neural Networks (TGNN)
+## Fraud Detection in Bitcoin Networks via Temporal Graph Neural Networks (TGNN)

 This repository contains the implementation of a Temporal Graph Neural Network (TGNN) designed to detect illicit (fraudulent) transactions within the Elliptic Bitcoin dataset.
 By treating financial transactions as a dynamic, time-evolving graph, the model effectively captures both the topological structure of transaction flows and their temporal dependencies.